 Webinar Cost and Continuing Education Information

 Our live webinars are free to all attendees with a maximum of 100 participants on the day of the event, so please log-in early to secure your spot.
-Those unable to attend the live event will be notified when the home study course is active and available for viewing.
-Home study events incur a $10 administrative fee in order to receive CE credit.

 Board of Certification Certified Athletic Trainers and CDR Registered Dietitians may receive CE credit for attending either the live or home study webinars.
 Certified Strength and Conditioning Specialists may only receive CE credit for attending live events at this time.